ARIMATSU NARUMI Shibori (Tie-dyeing)

-An exemplary producer of cotton shibori, there are over 100 different shibori techniques used to express a wide variety of designs.
-Some of the most well-known shibori techniques are nui-shibori, kumo-shibori, miura-shibori, sekka-shibori, and more.
-Shibori dyed with indigo creates a unique contrast of light and shade.
+Arimatsu Narumi Shibori is an exemplary producer of cotton shibori, there are over 100 different shibori techniques used to express a wide variety of designs.
+Some of the most well-known shibori techniques are nui shibori, kumo shibori, miura shibori, sekka shibori, and more.
+Shibori dyed with indigo creates a unique contrast of light and dark.

 How to make